faisalaljishi/transaction_API/points/readme.md

     python manage.py runserver

    Then navigate to http://127.0.0.1:8085/api/ on your web browser of your choice.

+   To deploy use the hosting branch, and push only the points sub directory using [this](https://stackoverflow.com/questions/7539382/how-can-i-deploy-push-only-a-subdirectory-of-my-git-repo-to-heroku)

+        git subtree push --prefix points heroku master
 ## About Me
    This was my first web development project, and first in Django.
 I really enjoyed making this project, and learned a good amount about managing a database and back-end engineering.
 I am unsure if I used best practices, as I did not know Django a week ago.
 It is a learning process.